Telegraph Days: Book 4: Tombstone days and book 5: California days

 Nellie decides to move back to Rita Blanca after growing bored as a manager for Cody.
 She becomes the mayor of the town for six months.
 During this stint as mayor, she meets Billy the Kid when he passes through the town.
 Nelly next joins Zenas in Tombstone, Arizona, where they run a newspaper.
 Nelly reports on the gunfight at the O.K.
 Corral involving the Earp Brothers, Doc Holliday, and the Cochise County Cowboys.
 Nellie and Zenas move to California to establish another newspaper; they have 6 daughters.
 Zenas disappears while attempting to sail around the world.
 Nellie prospers in business and societal affairs.
 A Hollywood producer approaches Nellie about making a movie of her life in Rita Blanca, called Telegraph Days.

 Reception

-Kirkus wrote that "Though the novel ultimately covers a lot of territory, this isn’t a return to the Oscar-winner’s epic sweep of Lonesome Dove, but it’s an easy, breezy read."
+Kirkus Reviews wrote that "Though the novel ultimately covers a lot of territory, this isn't a return to the Oscar-winner's epic sweep of Lonesome Dove, but it’s an easy, breezy read."
 In The Washington Post, Sandra Dallas wrote: "Telegraph Days is no Pulitzer contender, but it's still a darn good read".
 Other reviewers noted the novel's subversion of the mythologized West.
-Cheryl Miller of the Hoover Institute wrote that the novel "belongs to the parodic vein of his Western writing, cheerily upending every legend it can lay hands on".
+Cheryl Miller of the Hoover Institution wrote that the novel "belongs to the parodic vein of his Western writing, cheerily upending every legend it can lay hands on".